amalazza/Exercise-6-CollaboratedProject/README.md

-# Exercise-6-CollaboratedProject
+# This is README.md file
-#This is Collaborated project
+# it contains the information about project